annaschultz/annaschultz.github.io/research.md

 Working papers:

++ “Violence and the Persistence of Ethnic Identification.”
+With Nicholas Sambanis.

++ “Communication Technology and National Identity: Evidence from Sub-Saharan Africa.”
+With Donghyun Danny Choi and Benjamin Laughlin.

++ “When Chiefs Buy Votes: Evidence from Ghana.”

-+ "Austerity as Violence: Measuring the Effects of Economic Austerity on Pro-Sociality."
-With Nicholas Sambanis and Elena Nikolova.
++ “Measuring the Effects of Economic Austerity on Pro-Sociality: Evidence from Greece” With Nicholas Sambanis and Elena Nikolova.

++ “The Geography of Accountability: Evidence from sub-Saharan Africa”

++ “Clientelism, Tribes, and Governance: Evidence from Ghana” With Erik Wibbels and Heather Huntington.

-+ "What Makes Autocracy Work?
-Repression, Economic Growth, and Autocratic Consolidation."
++ “What Makes Autocracy Work?
+Repression, Economic Growth, and Autocratic Consolidation.”
 With Max Gallop.

-+ "Endogenous choices: Local tax rates, state capacity, and the decision to fight."
-With Michael Ward and Nils Metternich.

-+ "Clientelism, Tribes, and Governance: Evidence from Ghana'' With Erik Wibbels and Heather Huntington.